SimeonHristov99/DL_24-25/Week_06 - Object Detection/README.md

 Before you start modelling the data make sure you perform:

-- data splitting: from the dataset folder, labelled `Training`, perform random shuffling and splitting to obtain `training` and `validation` sets.
+- data splitting: from the dataset folder, labelled `Testing`, perform random shuffling and splitting to obtain `training` and `validation` sets.
 - exploratory data analysis:
   - show `5` images of each class;
   - show the class distribution in all three sets;